 Instant Pot Orange Chicken

-Skip ordering Chinese and make your own at home with this easy Instant Pot orange chicken recipe!
+Make your own American-style Chinese food at home with this easy Instant Pot orange chicken recipe!
 All the flavor you love from orange chicken, cooked fast in the Instant Pot.
 Healthier and cheaper than take out?
 You betchya!

-Are you ready for another Instant Pot dinner?
-I was blown away by how many social media messages I received after my Easy Instant Pot Beef Stew post, so it’s pretty obvious: you guys love your pressure cookers!
+I always get a lot of messages about my Easy Instant Pot Beef Stew recipe, so it’s pretty obvious: you guys love your pressure cookers!

 Let’s change things up a little with some homemade Americanized Chinese take out-fake out: Instant Pot Orange Chicken.

-This deviates a little from my general premise of trying to keep dinner as healthy as possible.
-I am usually pretty vigilent about weeding out adding excess sugar from our meals, because hi, I like dessert.
+This recipe deviates a little from my general premise of trying to keep dinner as healthy as possible.
+I am usually pretty vigilant about weeding out adding excess sugar from our meals, because hi, I like dessert.